rohrerj/scion/doc/dev/design/FABRID.rst

 Implementation
 ================

-We plan to provide the implementation in the following steps (PRs):
+We plan to provide the base implementation in the following steps (PRs):

 - Support in the border router to set MPLS labels to outgoing packets

 - The basic FABRID implementation as described in this design document

+And in a second stage:

 - Full FABRID with path validation also at source